 A similar principle holds true for children.
 Research reveals that even seemingly subtle deficiencies in the environment can be far more harmful than experiencing temporary traumas, because these occur over an extended period of time.
-Persistent deficits in the environment have more power to shape a child's psychology, to bathe their brain in ongoing stress chemicals, or to create conditioned social/emotional responses that impair their future.
+Persistent deficits in the environment have more power to shape a child’s psychology, to bathe their brain in ongoing stress chemicals, or to create conditioned social/emotional responses that impair their future.
 Divorce was the storm that blew you off course.
-But now it's time to readjust your compass and ensure that life after divorce doesn't create long-term detriments for you or your kids.
-The following chapters are designed to help you accomplish this.
+But now it’s time to readjust your compass and ensure that life after divorce doesn’t create long-term detriments for you or your kids.
+The chapters in this section are designed to help you accomplish this.

 Chapter 14 talks about rebuilding your life after divorce, from the basics of starting over to the different forms that family can take after divorce, and which ones you should strive for.

 - Cohabiting with Kids: What You Should Consider

 - Family Types & Family Structure After Divorce

 Chapter 15 discusses how your life as parents will change after divorce, and ways that you can make up for this and keep quality of care high.

 Chapter 16 discusses the ins and outs of co-parenting, from what it takes to effectively parent across two households to tips for staying on the same page with your parenting partner.